 What is Mar-Anon?

 Over the years, some of us have tried to find support in Al-Anon or in Nar-Anon.
 Many desperate families have contacted Marijuana Anonymous (M.A.) looking for help.
-Mar-Anon is a 12-Step program designed specifically for those affected by another's marijuana use.
+Mar-Anon is a 12-Step program designed specifically for those who are affected by another’s marijuana use.

 Questions to determine if Mar-Anon could help you:

 1. Do you think someone in your life is addicted to marijuana?

 2. Is marijuana use a source of conflict in your relationship?

 3. Are you enabling chronic marijuana use – financially or emotionally?

 4. Do you feel bad when other people doubt that marijuana can be addictive or harmful?

 5. Do you worry that the addict has retreated from your relationship or from life?